The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation: Abstract

 \section{Abstract}

 The Landau--Lifshitz--Bloch equation (LLBE) describes the evolution of the magnetic spin field in ferromagnets at high temperatures.
-In this paper, we study the numerical approximation of the LLBE on bounded polytopal domains in $\bb{R}^d$, where $d\le 3$.
+In this paper, we study the numerical approximation of the LLBE {in the regime above the Curie temperature} on bounded polytopal domains in $\bb{R}^d$, with {$d\in \{1,2,3\}$}, allowing for non-convex domains when $d=2$.
 We first establish the existence and uniqueness of strong solutions to the LLBE and propose a linear, fully discrete, conforming finite element scheme for its approximation.
 While this scheme is shown to converge, the obtained rate is suboptimal.
 To address this shortcoming, we introduce a viscous (pseudo-parabolic) regularisation of the LLBE, which we call the $\epsilon$-LLBE.
 For this regularised problem, we prove the unique existence of strong solutions and establish a rate of convergence of the solution $\bff{u}^\epsilon$ of the $\epsilon$-LLBE to the solution $\bff{u}$ of the LLBE as $\epsilon\to 0^+$.
 Furthermore, we propose a linear, fully discrete, conforming finite element scheme to approximate the solution of the~$\epsilon$-LLBE.
 Given sufficiently smooth initial data, error analysis is performed to show stability and uniform-in-time convergence of the scheme.
 Finally, several numerical simulations are presented to corroborate our theoretical results.